 Mokoto Rich, writing in the New York Times in 2008 explores how many booksellers and publishers were having the holiday jitters.

-They were expecting a bad holiday season because of the general downturn in the economy.
+Booksellers and publishers were expecting a bad holiday season because of the general downturn in the economy.

 I was talking to a custom publishing company the same day the article was published and they said that they weren’t feeling any economic pinch.

-Booksellers, on the other hand, have the option of returning books that don’t sell to the publisher, which means that a sale is not really a sale.
+Booksellers, on the other hand, always have the option of returning books that don’t sell to the publisher, which means that a sale is not really a sale.

 Authors notice this on their book statements—it may say that 1,200 books have been “sold” but then X number have been returned.